NethermindEth/docs/ethereum-client/engine-jsonrpc-configuration-examples.md

 {% endtab %}
 {% endtabs %}

-In the example above CL client can connect to Nethermind on the 8551 port if CL client is on the same machine or on a different machine.
-JsonRpc for other things is available at 8545 in the same machine.
+In the above example  the CL client can connect to Nethermind on the 8551 port if the CL client is on the same machine or on a different machine.
+JsonRpc for other things is available at port  8545  on the same machine.